1. Industrial & Commercial Bank of China

 They have won numerous awards, including the Best Domestic Bank In China awarded by Asia Money, Best Corporate Lending by Global Finance, and Best Mortgage Loans Bank by Global Finance.

-Bank of Communications is ranked 146th on The Asian Banker strength list of Asian Pacific banks, however, they are one of the oldest banks in China and were one of the first banks to issue banknotes.
+Bank of Communications is ranked 152nd on The Asian Banker strength list of Asian Pacific banks in 2021, however, they are one of the oldest banks in China and were one of the first banks to issue banknotes.

 It is the 5th largest bank in China (mainland).